 These include genetics, stress or illness, certain medications, a poor diet, using heat styling tools too often or improperly, and over-styling with gels or sprays.

-Using leave-in conditioner on a regular basis can actually help prevent some type of hair loss since it can help keep the scalp moisturized, which helps ensure healthy growth of new hair strands.
+Using leave-in conditioner regularly can actually help prevent some type of hair loss since it can help keep the scalp moisturized, which helps ensure healthy growth of new hair strands.

 The key is to use a good quality product that is designed for your specific hair type and texture.
 Additionally, it’s important to make sure you don’t apply too much leave-in conditioner as this can cause build up on the scalp which can lead to irritation and hair loss.